This Anti-Inflammatory Drug Destroys Your Immune System. Fight Inflammation with These Foods Instead

 One former prednisone user speaks about her experience with this drug.
 She has been on and off of this drug for nearly 5 years after being diagnosed with dermatomyositis – an autoimmune disease.

 Her side effects were awful.
 Her blood sugar levels increased, making her urinate very often.
-She needed years to retrain her bladder to stop sending false signals to the brain that she needs to urinate every few minutes.
+She needed years to retrain her bladder to stop sending false signals to the brain that she needed to urinate every few minutes.
 Another side effect of prednisone was a red and round face full of acne, although she had never had this problem before the illness.
 She became hyper and emotional, so the inability to sleep at night, and crying in public has made her a total mess.

 Since prednisone makes you hungry all the time, this petite woman suddenly gained almost 50 pounds.
 She says she remembers being ravenous 24/7.
 She was going through all this while struggling to deal with the physical and emotional effects of her autoimmune disorder.
 All in all, her experience with prednisone was horrible, so she hopes she’ll never have to take it ever again.